KonradIT/dji-front-companies/README.md

 ## The greatest heist ever pulled

+## FCC Scraping operations are currently cancelled due to government shutdown.

+>Due to a partial lapse in federal government funding, the FCC has suspended most operations effective 12:00 a.m.
+EDT on October 1, 2025.

 How Chinese is a drone made by a Chinese company, running software developed in China, with chips made in China, with firmware updates hosted on a server controlled by a Chinese company, with Chinese IP, an with a remote controller which uses a mobile application developed by said Chinese company (with heavy anti reverse engineering obfuscation provided by a different... you guessed it...
 Chinese company!)

 ## House of DJI: